 Expressing a need, like asking for a ride somewhere, could have launched an attack about how selfish you were—and didn’t you realize how hard your parents were working!

 So what happened?
-You stopped expressing your feeling and needs and buried them deep.
+You stopped expressing your feelings and needs and buried them deep.
 (For me, I topped them with ice cream and sugar for comfort.)
 As an adult, you may now be so cut off from your own emotions and needs that you act as if you don’t have any.

 3. They did not take responsibility for their actions.